• Public Gallery • Help

 Sand Rail

-Restoring my Sand Rail progress.
+Restored my Sand Rail.
 Now finished and runs great.
-It is up for sale I have over $7,000.00 into it but asking $6,000.00 or best offer that I can't refuse.
+It is up for sale I have over $7,000.00 into it but only asking $5,000.00 Dropped the price due to winter coming on.
 This one was fun to do had a blast at a parade in Okanogan, Washington State.
 Never been Off Road since I finished it.
 Just drove it around on the road in front of our place and in the Parade.
 Even comes with a Full Metric NICE Rolled Up Tool Kit in the Storage Box if I get my asking price. jd4044m@gmail.com Mark

 Start SlideshowTo order prints and photo-products: 1.
 Select photos.
 2. Click Order.
 3. Select products.Select images and click to download to your computerSend Email of Selected Photos